 Have a go!
 It's so much fun.
 The children are lovely and it's so nice to see the improvement and the smiles on their faces.
 It's an amazing team to be a part of.
 I go home feeling like I've really made a difference.
 I love children and the outdoors and it's perfect for me to combine both.

-I work at RSM in Milton Keynes – we are one of Ride High’s corporate supporters.
-I’d been interested in volunteering for some time but hadn’t found anything that grabbed me… until I found out about Ride High that is!
+I work at RSM in Milton Keynes we are one of Ride High's corporate supporters.
+I had been interested in volunteering for some time but had not found anything that grabbed me until I found out about Ride High.
 I now help out at the Centre once a week.

-I get involved in allsorts – from running with the horses, helping the kids with their equipment to arts and crafts in the clubroom.
+I get involved in all sorts from leading the horses, helping the kids with their equipment to arts and crafts in the clubroom.

 My highlight has been seeing the kids open up and come out of their shells.
 A few weeks back many of them jumped on a horse for the first time which was great to be a part of.